MincYu/MincYu.github.io/_pages/about.md

 ### Research Interests

-My research interests cover the broad area of cloud computing and distributed systems, with a special focus on serverless computing, big data and machine learning systems.
-Our current research projects include:
+My research interests cover the broad area of cloud computing and distributed systems.
+Our recent research projects include:
 <!-- I am particularly interested in identifying fundamental system challenges in these areas and investigating system solutions that are efficient and easy to use.  -->

-- **Scalable ML and LLM inference systems**
+- **Scalable AI and LLM systems**
-- **Intelligent cluster management on heterogeneous resources**
+- **Large-scale cluster management and scheduling**
-- **Usable and efficient serverless computing platforms**
+- **Next-generation serverless computing platforms**

 <!-- - Big data analytics and caching: [CrystalPerf](../files/crystalperf-atc21.pdf) (ATC'21), [RepBun](../files/repbun-infocom20.pdf) (INFOCOM'20) -->